evilsocket/cake/README.md

 ## Compile

-With [Rust installed](https://www.rust-lang.org/tools/install), you can build the core library and the CLI utilities with:
+With [Rust installed](https://www.rust-lang.org/tools/install), you can build the core library and the CLI utilities with different accelerations.

 Without acceleration (will use CPU):